raspdevpy/ccdoc/guide/Server/serverFeatures.md

-# $serverFeatures
+# serverFeatures

-Returns the server features
+Returns the server features.
+This function returns a comma-separated list of features enabled on the server.

 #### Usage: `$serverFeatures`

 <br/>
 <discord-messages>
 	<discord-message :bot="false" role-color="#ffcc9a" author="Member">